A Midsummer Night's Dream Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: A Midsummer Night's Dream

 Quick Plot Summary: Released in 2017, A Midsummer Night's Dream is a Comedy, Fantasy, Drama film directed by Richard Griffin.
 The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict involving Anna Rizzo.
+It provides a scannable look at the movie's central conflict involving Anna Rizzo as Titania.

 Ending Explained: A Midsummer Night's Dream